What You Should and Shouldn't Do Before Working Out

-Do you really know what to do before a workout session?
+Do you really know what to do before working out?
 What should you do to get great results for your body?

-It’s possible that some people think some things are right.
-But, if you do them before working out, you could destroy your workout and not reach your objectives.
+It’s possible for some people to think some things are right.
+But, if you do them before working out, you could destroy your workout and not reach your goals.

 Before going to the gym or working out at home, follow these pieces of advice.
 This way, you won’t be in worse condition and can reach your greatest potential.

 These are 5 things that you shouldn’t do before working out.
 We’ll also tell you the things you should replace them with.

 1. Nap before working out